nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 On-air, the most significant bit of each address byte is transmitted first.
 The most significant byte of the 2-4 byte long base address is the first transmitted address byte, while the prefix byte is transmitted last.

 Addresses cannot consist of a 0x00 prefix and an address on the format 0x00XXXXXX (length 4)/0x0000XXXX (length 5).
-Such a zero address will cause error code :c:data:`NRF_ERROR_INVALID_PARAM` to be returned.
+Such a zero address will cause error code :c:macro:`NRF_ERROR_INVALID_PARAM` to be returned.

 Note that the byte ordering in ESB and the nRF5 radio peripheral are not the same, because the address bytes are rearranged in ESB to match the nRF24L radios.